finos/common-domain-model/docs/repurchase-agreement-representation.md

 unlimited using the `InterestRatePayout` and `AssetPayout` structure.
-At a minimum the model supports basic repo transactions, fixed term repo, open repo, fixed rate and floating rate with optionality for early termination, evergreen and extendible.
+At a minimum the model supports basic repo transactions, fixed term repo, open repo, fixed rate and floating rate with optionality for early termination, evergreen and extendable.
 The model also support buy/sell-back transactions.

 Repo lifecycle events are supported through a set of functions that accept a small set of inputs to auto-generate primitive instructions needed to execute business events.
-Repo lifecycle events include, rolling, re-rating, interium payments, pair-off and shaping.
+Repo lifecycle events include, rolling, re-rating, interim payments, pair-off and shaping.

 # Benefits

-The benefits of using the CDM for repo transactions is that it provides a standard digital representation of the data required to define a repo product and a standardized set of lifecyle events.
+The benefits of using the CDM for repo transactions is that it provides a standard digital representation of the data required to define a repo product and a standardized set of lifecycle events.

 Examples of where the CDM can be used in the repo market: